andrey-mokhov/graphql-php/docs/en/spiral/configure.md

     'url' => getenv('GRAPHQL_URL') ?: '/api/graphql',

     /**
-     * The name of the GraphQL object type used to process query requests, defaults to `Query`.
+     * The name of the GraphQL ObjectType used to process query requests, defaults to `Query`.
      * For 'Query' type use: Andi\GraphQL\Type\QueryType::class
      * It is acceptable to use an FQCN record, for example: App\GraphQL\Type\Query::class */